 Tom Leatherman remembers

-Samya Stumo died tragically on the Ethiopian airlines flight that crashed near Addis Ababa Sunday.
+Samya Stumo died tragically on the Ethiopian airlines flight that crashed near Addis Ababa on March 10, 2019.
 Her loss is a tragedy to her family and all who knew her.

 Samya was infectiously vibrant and lived her life to the fullest.
 Her exuberance and enthusiasm were contagious and her spirit often buoyed those around her.
 She was joyful, kind, spirited, and fearless.
 She was truly a “one of a kind” individual whose life and career held such great promise.